Table of Contents

 It is not a rigorous process that consumes hours of your time.
 On the contrary, it is about consistent maintenance.

-In this article, I will cover 5 main tips to care for your RIB (Rigid Inflatable Boat).
+In this article, I will cover 4 main aspects to care for your Rigid Inflatable Boat and thus keeping it top-notch.

 Taking care of a RIB is not challenging, unlike a hard-sided boat that requires polishing.
 Compared to motor boats that have fiberglas exteriors, RIBs are mostly lighter because of the (inflatable) tubes in stead of fiberglas sides.